Last Updated: April 2026

 The Roosevelt Room

-Industrial-chic cocktail bar with over 70 different mixed drinks categorized by era.
-The bar has over 80 different mixed drinks!
+Industrial-chic cocktail bar with 80+ different mixed drinks categorized by era.

 307 W 5th St, therooseveltroomatx.com